 OnionShare has drag and drop option for files and folders, so that you can easily send or download them with a couple mouse clicks.
 There is no particular size limit to share or download files and folders and also you can share any number of files/folders at once.
 Once you started this application, It will copy the sharing URL automatically to the clipboard, and close it itself automatically once the operation is done.
-It is available in several language and supports international unicode filenames.
+It is available in several languages and supports international unicode filenames.

-OnionShare doesn’t reveal the user’s identify or IP address to outside the Tor network.
+OnionShare will not reveal the user's identify or IP address to outside of the Tor network.
 Also the files shared via OnionShare along with Tor network are cryptographically authenticated and private.
 OnionShare is developed and maintained by Micah Lee, a Technologist at The Intercept.
-It is available for Windows, MAC and Linux operating systems.
+It is available for Linux, Microsoft Windows and Mac OS X operating systems.

 OnionShare is available in the [Community] repository of Arch Linux.
 If you're using Arch-based systems, you can install it using any AUR helpers as shown below.

 $ pacman -S onionshare